gSchool/ada-developer-skills/00-welcome-to-ada/06-wk01-one-on-ones-hidden.md

 - Give constructive feedback
 - Keep them accountable to feedback given and commitments made
 - Give them an accurate picture of how they are doing and how they could improve
+  - It is not uncommon for unconscious racial bias to cause educators to be more scarce on constructive-critical feedback to URM students, further exacerbating inequitable outcomes.
+Be intentional about offering opportunities for growth to all students and mindful of unconscious biases that may hurtfully lower your expectations of some students.

 ## What to actually talk about